lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 - List the languages supported and help the attendees to organize in pairs based on they favorite language and balancing their level of expertise

-- Check that all pairs have successfully loaded the 1st exercise and succeeded to write and run a first sanity check or empty unit test.
+- Check that all pairs have successfully loaded the 1st exercise and wrote and ran the first empty unit-test.
 Provide help where required.

-- Introduce the scope of the coding-dojo and provide basic guidelines about pair-programming and iterative gradual approach to refactoring and unit-tests writing.
+- Introduce the scope of the coding-dojo and provide basic guidelines about pair-programming and about iterative gradual approach to refactoring and unit-testing.

-- Present the instructions for the 1st exercise ([here are the slides](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/Slides/Refactoring-legacy-code-driven-by-tests-full.pdf?raw=true))
+- Present the instructions for the 1st exercise ([here the slides](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/Slides/Refactoring-legacy-code-driven-by-tests-full.pdf?raw=true))

-- Now it’s coding time, for at least 30 minutes
+- Now it’s coding time, for 40 minutes max.
+Provide support and help attendees when asked.

-- Let attendees present their solutions and facilitate group discussions ([here are comments about the exercises for the facilitator](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/TDDMicroExercises.ProposedSolution/General%20comments.rtf))
+- Let attendees present their solutions and facilitate group discussions ([downlonad here the comments about the exercises for the facilitator](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/TDDMicroExercises.ProposedSolution/General%20comments.rtf))

 - Show the proposed solution and discuss the design improvements and the refactoring steps